j5pu/phasionate_wordpress/wp-content/plugins/bp-profile-search/readme.txt

 == Upgrade Notice ==

 = 4.3 =
-Note: If you are using a modified 4.2.x or 4.3 template, you have to edit and update it to the 4.3.1 template structure before upgrading.
+Note: If you, or your theme, are using a modified 4.2.x or 4.3 template, you have to edit and update it to the current template structure before upgrading.
 If you haven't modified the built-in templates instead, you can upgrade safely.

 = 4.1 =
 Note: If you are upgrading from version 4.0.x, you have to update your existing forms with your Directory page selection.
 Go to *Users -> Profile Search*, *Edit* each form, select its *Form Action (Results Directory)* and *Update*.